 Bringing the treasures of the past into the light

 In 2015 I read a work by the Puritan Thomas Brooks titled, The Mute Christian Under the Smarting Rod.
-I know.
-Not exactly a page turner.
+I know, not the the title of a page turner.

 “Why aren’t there more resources to help Christians understand and appreciate these great writings?”
 I thought.
 “There should be.”

 You know what happens when you point out a need, right?
-It becomes your responsibility to fill it.
+Filling it becomes your responsibility.